mrocklin/blog/_posts/work/2017-10-11-streaming-dataframes-1.md

 us and we want to print out the mean over time.
 Whenever a new CSV file arrives we need to recompute the mean of the entire dataset.
-If we're clever we keep around enough state so that we can compute this mean without looking back and the rest of our data.
+If we're clever we keep around enough state so that we can compute this mean without looking back over the rest of our data.
 We can accomplish this by keeping running totals and running counts as follows:

 ```python